score-spec/docs/content/en/docs/get started/score-compose-hello-world.md

 ## Overview

-The primary goal of the Score Specification is to quickly and easily describe how run a Workload.
+The primary goal of the Score Specification is to quickly and easily describe how to run a Workload.
 The following covers what you need to know to compose your first `score.yaml` file and run it with score-compose.

 {{% alert %}}